valtech-sd/yia-scavenger-hunt-station-software/InteractiveStationServer/README-InteractiveStationServer.md

 Station Deployment
 - Deployment shoots the entire quest object to all boxes.
+- Needs to set the prod.json5 for each box to have the proper BOX_ID and SEQUENCE_ID (we can re-run weekly to reset SEQUENCE_ID).

+Station Logs Pull
+- Need an Ansible to pull the logs from all stations.
+Should prob use a naming convention.

 Client Views
 - Video finishes then actions happen, so events are needed for "video ended", etc.